Clubs and Activities

 Club/Activity Sponsor Description

-Art National Honor Society Heidi Bogan Provide recognition of the artistic talents and leadership roles for the visual arts students, while spotlighting the success and community work of Woodside's visual arts program; students must have a B average in art classes and nominated by their art teacher to join.
+Art National Honor Society Heidi Bogan Provide recognition of the artistic talents and leadership roles for the visual arts students, while spotlighting the success and community work of Woodside's visual arts program; students must have a B average in art classes and be nominated by their art teacher to join.

 Emerging Leaders Marlon McSwain